lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 ## CoAP option Size1, Size2, Proxy-URI and Proxy-Scheme fields

-If the field value has to be sent, TV is not set, MO is set to "ignore", and CDA is set to "value-sent."
-A mapping MAY also be used.
+The SCHC Rule description MAY define sending some field values by setting the TV to "not-sent," MO to "ignore", and CDA to "value-sent."
+A Rule MAY also use a "match-mapping" when there are different options for the same FID.

-Otherwise, the TV is set to the value, MO is set to "equal", and CDA is set to "not-sent".
+Otherwise, the Rule sets the TV to the value, MO to "equal", and CDA to "not-sent".

 ## CoAP option ETag, If-Match, If-None-Match, Location-Path, and Location-Query fields

-These fields' values cannot be stored in a Rule entry.
-They MUST always be sent with the Compression Residues.
+A Rule entry cannot store these fields' values.
+The Rule description MUST always send these values in the Compression Residue.

 # SCHC compression of CoAP extension RFCs

 ## Block

-Block {{RFC7959}} allows a fragmentation at the CoAP level.
-SCHC also includes a fragmentation protocol.
-They can be both used.
-If a block option is used, its content MUST be sent as a Compression Residue.
+When a Block {{RFC7959}} option is used, SCHC compression MUST send its Content in the Compression Residue.
+The SCHC Rule describes an empty TV with a MO set to "ignore" and a CDA to "value-sent.
+Block option allows fragmentation at the CoAP level that is compatible with SCHC fragmentation, both can be used.

 ## Observe

 The {{RFC7641}} defines the Observe option.
-The TV is not set, MO is set to "ignore", and the CDA is set to "value-sent".
+The SCHC Rule description will define the TV to "not-sent", MO to "ignore", and the CDA to "value-sent".
 SCHC does not limit the maximum size for this option (3 bytes).
 To reduce the transmission size, either the device implementation MAY limit the delta between two consecutive values, or a proxy can modify the increment.

-Since an RST message may be sent to inform a server that the client does not require Observe response; a Rule SHOULD exist to allow the message's compression with the RST type.
+Since the Observe option MAY use an RST message to inform a server that the client does not require the Observe response; a specific SCHC Rule SHOULD exist to allow the message's compression with the RST type.

 ## No-Response

-The {{RFC7967}} defines a No-Response option limiting the responses made by a server to a request.
-If both ends know the value, then TV is set to this value, MO is set to "equal", and CDA is set to "not-sent".
+The {{RFC7967}} defines a No-Response.
+Different behaviors exist while using this option to limit the responses made by a server to a request.
+If both ends know the value, then the SCHC Rule will describe a TV to this value, with a MO sets to "equal", and CDA set to "not-sent."

-Otherwise, if the value is changing over time, TV is not set, MO is set to "ignore", and CDA to "value-sent".
-A matching list can also be used to reduce the size.
+Otherwise, if the value is changing over time, the SCHC Rule will describe a TV to "not-sent", with a MO set to "ignore", and CDA set to "value-sent".
+The Rule may also use a "match-mapping" to compress this option.

 ## OSCORE
 {: #Sec-OSCORE}